Starwolf (novel series): The Weapon from Beyond (1967)

 While in intersteallar space Morgan Chane survives a deadly chase by his ex-fellow robbers from Varnan, Starwolves, one of which he killed in a self-defence.
-On his escape he gets captured by an experienced starship captain, Dilullo from Earth who is leading a group of Mercs (mercenaries) with a mission to a planet called Kharal.
+On his escape he gets captured by an experienced starship captain, John Dilullo from Earth, who is leading a group of Mercs (mercenaries) with a mission to a planet called Kharal.
 Dilullo saves him, but quickly learns that he is one of Starwolves, well known robbers who raided almost entire galaxy and whom it's usual to kill on spot.
-Learning about his trouble, captain Dilullo offers him to join his mission to Kharal and share reward.
-As usual for Mercs, the mission promised to be dangerous so in exchange for his help Captain offered to keep origin of Morgan Chane secret.
+Learning about his trouble, captain Dilullo offers him to join his mission to Kharal and share the reward.
+As usual for Mercs, the mission promises to be dangerous so in exchange for his help Captain offers to keep the origin of Morgan Chane secret.
 After landing on Kharal they learn about details, reward, and about enemies of Kharal, the planet Vhol who they are at war with, and who are about to obtain super weapons capable to destroy entire Kharal.
 Mercs accept their mission and are tasked to find weapon's whereabouts and destroy it before enemies of Kharali can use it.
 While on the Kharal, Morgan Chane gets jailed for trouble with natives of the planet.
 While in prison he gest contacted by Captain Dilullo who then tasks Morgan Chane with releaseing a Vhollian officer named Yorolin who was interrogated by Kharalli from the same prison where he was held.